-NB: These are only guidelines and are not mandatory; if used, they may need to be adapted, for example, to suit the marking scheme used for the assessment in question (e.g. by deducting a number of marks rather than a percentage).
+- NB: These are only guidelines and are not mandatory; if used, they may need to be adapted, for example, to suit the marking scheme used for the assessment in question (e.g. by deducting a number of marks rather than a percentage). - 6.4.6 If a candidate is deemed by the Examination Board to have failed part of an assessment, because of a finding of an academic irregularity,

-- 6.4.6 If a candidate is deemed by the Examination Board to have failed part of an assessment, because of a finding of an academic irregularity, then the Progression and Awards Board cannot compensate the failure. - 6.4.7 Where an alleged academic irregularity comes to light after Examination Boards have met to consider a candidate's assessment the procedure set out above in 6.2 will be followed and reconvened Examination Boards will meet as soon as practicable following the receipt by the Curriculum Leader of a report from the Academic investigating Panel.
-If the outcome of the reconvened Examination Boards affects the student's final result, the Curriculum Leader will inform the student(s) in writing of the reasons for the varied result and of his/her right of appeal (see paragraph 7 below). - 6.4.8 All records of academic irregularity must be recorded in the minutes of the Examination Board.
+- 6.4.7 Where an alleged academic irregularity comes to light after Examination Boards have met to consider a candidate's assessment the procedure set out above in 6.2 will be followed and reconvened Examination Boards will meet as soon as practicable following the receipt by the Curriculum Leader/Manager of a report from the Academic investigating Panel.
+If the outcome of the reconvened Examination Boards affects the student's final result, the Curriculum Leader/Manager will inform the student(s) in writing of the reasons for the varied result and of his/her right of appeal (see paragraph 7 below). - 6.4.8 All records of academic irregularity must be recorded in the minutes of the Examination Board.